kognise/obsidian-aviation/FAR/Volume 1/B Procedural rules/0013 Investigative and enforcement procedures.md

 \(e\) *Enforcement.* Except for criminal or deliberate acts, the Administrator will not use an operator's FOQA data or aggregate FOQA data in an enforcement action against that operator or its employees when such FOQA data or aggregate FOQA data is obtained from a FOQA program that is approved by the Administrator.

-\(f\) *Disclosure.* FOQA data and aggregate FOQA data, if submitted in accordance with an order designating the information as protected under part 193 of this chapter, will be afforded the nondisclosure protections of part 193 of this chapter.
+\(f\) *Disclosure.* FOQA data and aggregate FOQA data, if submitted in accordance with an order designating the information as protected under [[Volume 3/K Administrative regulations/0193 Protection of voluntarily submitted information.md|part 193 of this chapter]], will be afforded the nondisclosure protections of [[Volume 3/K Administrative regulations/0193 Protection of voluntarily submitted information.md|part 193 of this chapter]].

 \(g\) *Withdrawal of program approval.* The Administrator may withdraw approval of a previously approved FOQA program for failure to comply with the requirements of this chapter.
 Grounds for withdrawal of approval may include, but are not limited to—